 - Evaporative or cool moisture humidifiers have three parts: a reservoir for cool water, a wick which absorbs water, and a fan.
 As the water from the reservoir is pulled into the wick it evaporates into the air as vapor.
 The fan distributes the cool humidity so it can fill the room.

 - Vapor or warm mist humidifiers boil water, creating steam.
 A fan helps distribute the steam.
-The advantage of a vapor humidifier is that boiling decreases mold and other build-up, and makes it easier to add menthol to the steam.
+The advantage of a vapor humidifier is that boiling decreases mold and build-up, and makes it easier to add menthol to the steam.
 The downside, of course, is that boiling water is expensive to heat and dangerous if spilled.

 - Whole house and room humidifiers.
 It is possible to purchase and install a humidifier which adds moisture to an entire house.
 Such systems are expensive but may be appropriate in very dry climates.
 The vast majority of home humidifiers, however, are portable devices used to humidify a single room.